TomRaz1/workshop/README.md

 ### Example dataset for users to try

-We include a tiny synthetic dataset you can run end‑to‑end:
+We included a  synthetic dataset you can run end‑to‑end:

 * Folder name: `synthetic_tseries_to_try/`
 * Files: `1.csv, 2.csv, ..., 50.csv` (50 subjects; any consistent `[T×nodes]` format your loader supports)